 Of course, you shouldn’t go with the company that offers you the cheapest premium.
 I am more than happy to pay more for a premium if the insurance provider has above average customer service.
 I want to make sure that they are there for me in the event I need them.
 Personally, I recommend Allstate and Liberty Mutual.
 Both offer no obligation, free quotes.

 My wife and I currently use Allstate for our auto, home, umbrella and rental home policies.
 Of course, having all coverage under one roof provides for a nice additional discount.

-If you are in the market for health coverage, I recommend eHealthInsurance.
+If you are in the market for health insurance, I recommend eHealthInsurance.
 It’s free to get a quote and with the Affordable Care Act in effect, you are going to need health insurance or you will be paying a penalty.
-Start your search with them and be sure to compare at least two others for a good idea of what is a good deal.
+Start your search with them and be sure to compare at least two others for a better idea of what is a good deal.

 As I mentioned above, term life insurance is your best option here.
 It’s low cost for a decent level of coverage and there are little to no fees.
-Be sure to compare a few quotes so you know which is a good deal.
-Most companies will offer a free quote as well.
+Be sure to compare a few quotes with a reputable company like QuoteWizard so you know which is a good deal.
+Best of all, the quote is free.

 At the end of the day, insurance is there to protect you financially when you can’t protect yourself.
 Don’t ignore this important piece of your financial life.
 Take the time to understand insurance, where your have some coverage holes, and take the steps necessary to plug them up.
 In the long run, you will be happy that you did.